 For village life, head to Crackington Haven.
 It’s a small coastal village located in an area of outstanding natural beauty.
 The gently sloping, enclosed bay is great for families.

-View our holiday cottages and start planning your next break.
+View our holiday cottages in the South West and start planning your next break.